-TeDIS carries out training and research in the field of Innovation and Competitiveness in the Global Economy with particular attention to globalization processes of world economy related to the following focus areas: Creativity Design and Innovation, Transport and Logistics and Supply Chain Management; Innovation in Public Administration.
+TeDIS carries out training and research in the field of Innovation and Competitiveness in the Global Economy with particular attention to globalization processes of world economy related to the following focus areas: Creativity Design and Innovation, Sustainable Logistics; Urban mobility policies.

 TeDIS is conceived as: